Transition Notebook Overview

 eBranch

-Library websites hosted on www.lili.org, enabling the staff of Idaho libraries to establish a web presence with a minimum of specialized software or technical knowledge.
+Library websites hosted on https://lili.org, enabling the staff of Idaho libraries to establish a web presence.

 Idaho Library Statistics

-Annual comprehensive compilations of services and programs, staff, collections, service area populations, funding, technology, connectivity, use, and expenditures for Idaho public libraries.
+Annual comprehensive data compilations about services and programs, staff, collections, service area populations, funding, technology, connectivity, use, and expenditures for Idaho public libraries.

 Libraries Linking Idaho (LiLI) Services

-Through LiLI at www.lili.org, Idaho residents have free 24/7 access to a wide range of online tools that support and enhance their education, business, and recreational needs.
-Includes: LiLI Databases (full-text content from trusted sources); and ShareIdaho (Idaho’s group services agreement with the Online Computer Library Center (OCLC) to provide resource-sharing and cataloging services to Idaho libraries.
+Through LiLI at https://lili.org, Idaho residents have free, 24/7 access to a wide range of online tools that support and enhance their education, business, and recreational needs.
+These include: LiLI Databases (full-text content from trusted sources); LiLI Express (reciprocal borrowing between participating libraries); and ShareIdaho (Idaho’s group services agreement with the Online Computer Library Center [OCLC] to provide resource-sharing and cataloging services to Idaho libraries).

 Library Services and Technology Act (LSTA) Grants